 With Kàra, I did not have to tell my story and repeat the traumatic event again and again.
 She helped me rebuild trust in myself, but also in my environment.
 She helped me be more aware of my emotions, and how I feel, by reflecting whatever was going on in my own body.
 She is really the mirror of my soul.
 You learn to let your guard down, work on managing your fear, and go for it.
 You have to trust them.
 Respect.
 Leadership.
 Stay calm- really calm.
 Breathe.
 They require a lot of self control and awareness.
 Take a chance.
 Take the opportunity to reconnect.

 Kàra and I both entered our healing journey together and grew from the day we met.
 Like partners, hand and hoof in the same direction: be the best we can be, but together.
 I see her as my guardian angel.
-Whenever I feel down, she puts her head in my arms, her forehead on my chest, and we would cuddle for a while like that.
+Whenever I feel down, she puts her head in my arms, her forehead on my chest, and we cuddle for a while like that.
 She has her way of calming me down and relieving the stress.
 She keeps me grounded.

 What do you wish others knew about horses being able to help the mental health of their humans?

 I firmly believe equine therapy helps all kinds of trauma, while also helping with trust and building self-confidence.
 Working with horses helps you be more comfortable with yourself and others.
-It also helps you gain the ability to help others heal too.
+It also helps you gain the ability to help others heal, too.

 As my partnership with Kàra grew, I found the need to get her one-of-a-kind tack.
 I wanted her to shine.
-We got a second chance at life; we need to show the world we are sparkly, fun, and all smiles.
+We got a second chance at life; we needed to show the world we are sparkly, fun, and all smiles.
 She inspired me to create some boots and saddle pads at the end of 2018.
 As a former fashion designer, it was easy for me to design and test some products on her.
-She’s my own favorite supermodel.
+She’s my favorite supermodel.
 I started creating some sparkly saddle pads at first in basic colors.
-Now I carry various colors and am expanding my product range and style as Kàra and I evolve together, and focus more towards dressage.
+Now, I carry various colors and am expanding my product range and style as Kàra and I evolve together and focus more towards dressage.
 She is a very girly horse, and I am a tomboy.
 I was very traditional before Kàra.
 It is funny because I think she is the one who has brought out my more feminine side, through her affinity for cute and fun colors.
-Most of the products I make are designed with Kàra in mind, and the colors mostly inspired by her.
+Most of the products I make are designed with Kàra in mind, and the colors are inspired by her.

 She has pads in an emerald turquoise, a golden olive green, a sparkly navy blue, a sparkly charcoal, and a shimmery metallic rose gold.
-I would have never ridden in these colors ten years ago!!!
-Now, I am all about getting her on trend and creating fun styles and sets for her, and for people.
-It all started with designing some products for Kàra, then for some friends, and now it is a small business with its own Shopify store and social media followers.
+I would have never ridden in these colors ten years ago!
+Now, I am all about getting her on trend and creating fun styles and sets for her and for other equestrians.
+It all started with designing some products for Kàra, then for some friends, and now, it is a small business with its own Shopify store and social media followers.
 I think about designing for Kàra and any rider who wants their horse to shine and be different.
-I also make my products to make my horse as comfortable as possible.
+I also create my products to make my horse as comfortable as possible.
 As a Mustang, I feel that she is very sensitive to pressure or any discomfort and tends to let me know what is bugging her, so I must really listen to her.
 That’s why all my pads are made in mesh with a specific cut and material to help the air flow better.
 It is very important for me that Kàra has the best products that fit her and are very comfortable.
 For instance, a bad fit, a pressure point, or a section rubbing her skin would cause her to buck or show a big disagreement.
 That’s her way of mentioning something is wrong.